briangershon/openzeppelin-erc721-upgradeable/README.md

     -   run tests locally (via `npm test`)
     -   use [Chai matchers from Waffle](https://ethereum-waffle.readthedocs.io/en/latest/matchers.html) (instead of OpenZeppelin Test Helpers)
     -   includes Github Action to run tests
+-   monorepo-ready -- all contract code and tools are in `./contract` to make it easy to add UI or other pieces
 -   solhint linter config (and then install plugin for your editor that supports solhint syntax highlighting)
 -   format files with Prettier (`npm run style`)
 -   turn on Solidity optimization (1000 means optimize for more high-frequency usage of contract).
 [Compiler Options](https://docs.soliditylang.org/en/v0.7.2/using-the-compiler.html#input-description)